Part ofHow Much Does Claude Cost? Full Pricing Breakdown

 Claude free vs Pro: the honest comparison

 So when is the free plan enough, and when does paying make sense?
 This is where the Claude free trial conversation really lands: for most casual users the free plan, not a trial, is the answer.
-Here is the split we give people, based on running both daily.
+Here is the split we give people, based on running both daily — and our fuller claude free vs Pro breakdown explains why token-shaped limits, rather than any feature gate, usually decide it.

 | Free | Pro ($20/mo) | |